 The requirements of the DRM for September were also assessed as the surveys were undertaken on 10 September 2020.
-The discharge at the EWR site during the site visit was 0.089 m3/s and was used as reference to adjust the recommended EWRs.
+The discharge at the EWR site during the site visit was 0.089 m^3 /s and was used as reference to adjust the recommended EWRs.
 The flows were very low during the site visit.

 Together with site photographs and rating relationships (flow depth versus discharge) from the hydraulic model, water levels proposed by the DRM for drought and maintenance low flows were assessed in terms of the habitat and biotic requirements.
 The site-specific flow requirements were based mainly on the velocity and habitat requirements of flow-sensitive aquatic macroinvertebrates and depths for fish.
-The consensus reached by the aquatic ecologists was that the velocities at the critical habitat, recommended by the DRM model during September, was not adequate to provide the necessary velocities for the flow sensitive macroinvertebrates and depths for fishes.
+The consensus reached by the DRM model during September, was not adequate to provide the necessary velocities for the flow sensitive macroinvertebrates and depths for fishes.
 Also, the drought flows for February were not adequate to sustain the biota, even for a short period.
 Thus, the following changes were made to the desktop flow requirements: